Mentoring for New Members

 By agreeing to become a mentor, you can help new members off to a good start and the club can turn apprehensive new members into dedicated, enthusiastic Toastmasters.
 As a mentor, you are going to be a significant part to the club’s journey and help develop dedicated Toastmasters.

-Download and complete the Mentor Interest Survey form if you’d like to be a mentor or if you’d like to be assigned a mentor.
+Download and complete the Mentor Interest Survey form if you’d like to become a mentor.

-Once you have announced your availability to become a mentor, The VP Mentoring will match you up with a new member.
+Once you have announced your availability to become a mentor, The VP Mentoring will match you up with a suitable mentee.

 - Takes a personal interest in and helps an inexperienced person (mentee)